 How to apply

 It’s important that you complete the application form fully and accurately so these checks can be carried out with minimum delay if you’re offered a position with us.

-You should also complete the Assistance Required section in the Additional Requirements page of your application form.
-This is where you can let us know about any assistance you might need later on in the recruitment process, for example wheelchair access at interview, or the services of a language service professional.
+You should also complete the ‘assistance required’ section in the ‘additional requirements’ page of your application form.
+This is where you can let us know about any assistance you might need during the recruitment process, for example wheelchair access at your interview or language services.

 Disability Confident Scheme

-All applications should be made directly by you to HMCTS.
+All applications should be made by you directly to HMCTS.